Would you believe that some people thought from last week’s episode that I was saying not to cold call? However did you get that impression? 🙂

 No, I did not.

 Each form of first contact says something to your prospect about you.
 If I call you on the phone completely out of the blue, that says one thing.
-If I meet you at an event because we’re members of the same networking group, it says another.
-If I send you a high-quality self-promotion item through the mail, then give you a call to make sure you received it, that says something else.
+But if I meet you at an event because we’re members of the same networking group, it says another.
+And if I send you a high-quality self-promotion item through the mail, then give you a call to make sure you received it, that says something else.

 So if I’m not actually saying that you shouldn’t cold call, am I saying that you should?